For the last few generations, it has been a tightly held belief that infants need a certain amount of sleep by day in order to be ‘well-rested’.

 The other reason your baby’s SNS may dial up high is their need for healthy sensory stimulation.
 This may surprise you if you’ve been watching for ‘tired cues’ that lead you to rush off to get your baby down before their ‘sleep window’ closes.

 Babies have an intense need for sensory stimulation and their body physically demands it’s forthcoming.

-Many nap-time battles and bedtime marathons may well be avoided if we view our baby’s behaviour as them being tired of the same four walls, darkened spaces or limited sensory stimulation.
+Many nap-time battles and bedtime marathons may well be avoided if we view our baby’s behavior as them being tired of the same four walls, darkened spaces, or limited sensory stimulation.
 For example, ask yourself:

 - Have you noticed how when your baby is really unsettled, they calm down if you step outside?

 - Have you noticed your baby may peacefully fall asleep when out in the pram or carrier but won’t at home?